hkr04/LLACA/README.md

 LLACA.cutf(ac, input_path="/path/to/raw/text", output_path="/path/to/segmented/output")
 ```

+**⚡ 10x Faster**: New C++ interface now available!
+Replace `cut` with `cut_cpp` for dramatically improved performance.
+Note: Simplified preprocessing in C++ version results in minor differences from Python implementation.

 ## 🌟 Get Inspiration from Large Language Models

 A more convenient API is on the way!